themichaelwarren/docs/songs/2022-01-29-life-is-still-worth-living.md

 > This recording was made for a [School of Song](https://schoolofsong.org) workshop with Robin Pecknold.
 >
->
 > I chose the “fixer” prompt and wrote a new bridge for a 2009 demo I found on an old hard drive.
 >
 > I changed the last note of the chorus melody from the root to the third (G#) which allowed me to modulate from E major the C# major for the bridge.
 The bridge also modulates down to C major briefly before going to a B7 to modulate back to the original key of E major for one more chorus.
 >
 > The line “breathe in, life is still worth living” is from a song a former bandmate wrote during high school, which was the inspiration for the original 2009 demo.
-That friend ran into some trouble and did end up in jail.
+That friend ran into some trouble and ended up in jail.
 This song was intended as a kind of meditation on him and our friendship.
-The new bridge is comprised of bits of lyrics from songs we wrote in a subsequent band together.
+The new bridge is comprised of bits of lyrics from songs we wrote while in a band together.
 >

 ```